-- Application allowlisting has come a long way since the day of manually configuring policies and rules.
+- Application control has come a long way since the day of manually configuring policies and rules.
 The feature now comes included in common endpoint protection software, and you can save resources by relying on the system to tell you what programs or actions should or should not be executed.

 - Enforcing a policy with file or folder-based rules will be difficult if there are users that have access to write and execute on a folder (for example, multiple local administrators).
 With this access the users could either modify a file or write a new file to the folder to execute an untrusted file.
-It’s important to be alerted when something is blocked so you can investigate, either through a tool or centralised logging.
+It’s important to be alerted when something is blocked so you can investigate, either through a tool or centralised logging

 - Ransomware attackers have previously disabled tools to disguise their activity so alerts are necessary to raise the alarm if the tool is ever disabled on an end point.

 Enable application control software or policies.